 Your fur baby will inevitably undergo some changes as they age.
 But if you weren’t there at birth, how can you tell how old a cat is?
 Knowing the age of your cat can be important for you to properly care for them.
 Let’s explore some tips on how to determine your cat's age.
 With recent increases in pet adoption, many pet parents might not know the age of their new kitty.
-Learning about the different stages of a cat’s life can help you make a more accurate guess on your cat's age.
+Learning about a cat’s life stages can help you make a more accurate guess on your cat's age.

 Cat life stages